-Fig. 3 MEMS-LSI integration platform with TSV Sensors for robots, automated vehicles and health care systems Integrated network tactile sensors (Fig. 1) are being developed to cover the whole body of partner robots.
-A lab-designed LSI is integrated with a MEMS-based 3-axis force sensor by wafer bonding.
-Advanced MEMS gyroscopes for automated vehicles and robots and biosensors for quick medical screening (Fig. 2) are also being developed.
+Fig. 3 MEMS-LSI integration platform with TSV Sensors for robots, automated vehicles and health care systems Advanced MEMS gyroscopes are developed in device and system levels for automated vehicles and robots (Fig. 1).
+Integrated busnetwork tactile sensors are developed to cover the body of robots (Fig. 2).
+Ultrasonic finders for gesture recognition, microactuators for the control of optics and other microdevices are also developed.
 Wafer-level hermetic packaging and integration technology Packaging is a key for MEMS and a source of competitiveness in market.
 In our laboratory, a variety of wafer-level hermetic packaging and integration technologies (Fig. 3) are ready based on metal-based wafer bonding.
 Frequency selection and control devices for wireless systems The shortage of frequency resource for wireless communication will be more critical in a coming IoT (Internet of Things) society.
 Modern frequency selection and control is relying on acoustic wave devices and MEMS.
-We are developing advanced high-Q SAW and BAW (surface and bulk acoustic wave) devices and RF MEMS switches for the next generation wireless systems.
+We are developing advanced high-Q, low-TCF SAW and BAW (surface and bulk acoustic wave) devices and RF MEMS switches for the next generation wireless systems.
 [Contact]